Homotopy theory with bornological coarse spaces: Coarse K -homology

-Let $X$ be a bornological coarse space. \begin{lem} For every symmetric entourage $U$ of $X$ there exists a $U$-separated subset $D \subseteq X$ such that $U[D] = X$. \end{lem}
+Let $X$ be a bornological coarse space. \begin{lem} For every symmetric entourage $U$ of $X$ there exists a $U$-separated and $U$-dense subset of $ X$. \end{lem}

 \begin{proof} The $U$-separated subsets of $X$ are partially ordered by inclusion.
-We can use the Lemma of Zorn to get a maximal $U$-separated subset $D \subseteq X$.
-Due to maximality of~$D$ and because~$U$ is symmetric we can conclude that $U[D] = X$. \end{proof}
+We can use the Lemma of Zorn to get a maximal $U$-separated subset $D$ of $X$.
+Due to maximality of~$D$ and since $U$ is symmetric we can conclude that $U[D] = X$. \end{proof}

 Let $X$ be a bornological coarse space.

 \begin{prop} $X$ admits an ample $X$-controlled Hilbert space if and only if $X$ is locally countable. \end{prop}

 \begin{proof}